Assess documents in Canvas

 Anonymous instructor annotations

-Anonymous instructor annotations mean that students do not see who has written comments and assessed their assignments.
-The setting is recommended as some teachers and assistants have been contacted through Facebook or similar to be asked to explain their assessment.
+Anonymous instructor annotations mean that students do not see who has made annotations in their assignments.
+The setting is recommended as some teachers and assistants have been contacted privately to be asked to explain their assessment.
 The setting must be made both in the Canvas room and in the assignment.
 Learn more about how to create an assignment for assessment with Anonymous instructor annotations.

 How to make notes in the document